Purpose and scope

 AFCEN's members have made major changes to the mechanical fracture methods specified in the appendix.
 As part of the Hinkley Point C EPR project in the United Kingdom, an Independent Expert Working Group (IEWG) carried out a thorough review and decided that the methods were suitable for use.

-Other AFCEN criteria and technical publications (PTAN) are being prepared:
+Other AFCEN technical publications (PTAN) are being prepared:

 Discussions with NNB